samueloettl/ethzVideoDL/README.md

 # ethzVideoDL
-A script to automatically download all videos of an ETH lecture.
+A script to automatically download all videos of an ETH lecture in the default quality.
+Currently only the default quality is supported.
+This appears to usually be 1080p.

-## ⚠️Important⚠️
+## ETH Resources
 Please keep the strain you put on ETH servers minimal.
 Consider limiting the bandwidth and running the script at off hours.

 ## How to use